rohan-varma/rohan-varma.github.io/about.md

 ---

 Hi!
 I'm Rohan.
-I'm an engineer currently at [Meta AI](https://ai.facebook.com/people/rohan-varma).
+I'm an engineer currently at [Meta AI](https://ai.facebook.com/people/rohan-varma) working on large-scale training.
 Previously, I graduated with a BS in Computer Science from UCLA.
 I grew up in San Jose, California.

 ### Work

-I currently work at [Meta AI](http://ai.facebook.com/) on enabling large-scale distributed training within the [PyTorch](https://pytorch.org/) framework.
+I currently work at [Meta AI](http://ai.facebook.com/) on all things related to large scale training.
+Much of my work is open-source as part of the [PyTorch](https://pytorch.org/) framework.
 You can find more about my research interests [at this link](https://ai.facebook.com/people/rohan-varma) and some publications [at this link](https://scholar.google.com/citations?hl=en&user=j3Sn1aUAAAAJ)

 Previously, I've worked on building mortgage lending products at [Blend](https://blend.com), risk models at [Affirm](https://affirm.com), and messaging applications for sports teams at [Hudl](https://hudl.com).